-The analytical method that follows is designed for the determination of tetra- through octa-chlorinated dibenzo-p-dioxins (CDDs) and dibenzofurans (CDFs) (see Table 1) in water, soil, sediment, sludge, tissue, and other sample matrices by high resolution gas chromatography/high resolution mass spectrometry (HRGC/HRMS).
-The method is based on USEPA Method 1613, Revision B.
+The analytical method that follows is designed for the determination of tetra through octa chlorinated dibenzo-p-dioxins (CDDs) and chlorinated dibenzofurans (CDFs) (see Table 1) in water, soil, sediment, sludge, tissue, ash, oil and oil matrices by High Resolution Gas Chromatography/High Resolution Mass Spectrometry (HRGC/HRMS).
+The method is based on USEPA Method 1613, Revision B and SW-846 Method 8290 (Revision 0).
+Modifications may be requested in individual task orders.